pasiramavishan/Floating-Point-Unit/README.md

 This project implements a **Single Precision Floating Point Unit (FPU)** that performs **addition, subtraction, multiplication, and division** using the IEEE-754 standard for 32-bit floating-point numbers.

 ## Features
+- **UART Communication**: Used to send IEEE-754 numbers to the FPGA and receive computed results back to the terminal.
 - **IEEE-754 Compliance**: Supports 32-bit floating-point representation.
 - **Arithmetic Operations**:
   - Addition (`+`)